VirtusLab/scala-cli/website/docs/commands/basics.md

 ## Piping

-You can also pipe code to `scala-cli` for execution:
+You can also pipe code to Scala CLI for execution:

 - scripts